trjwaugh/hockeysurveysite/README.md

 Feb 19 2019
 uploaded this file to Heroku.
+Added composer and Procfile file.